-Richard Ghiselli, PhD - Charles W. Lanphere Professor and Director
+Richard Ghiselli, PhD - Marilynn Thoma Chair and Director

-The School of Hotel and Restaurant Administration is accredited by the Accreditation Commission for Programs in Hospitality Administration (ACPHA), a specialized accrediting body.
 The mission of the OSU School of Hotel and Restaurant Administration (HRAD) is to provide superior education, applications, research, service, and outreach in a professional and caring environment.
 This mission is accomplished by implementing theoretical and practical components in the curriculum identified by industry leaders as requirements for success.
 The academic program is delivered with balanced emphasis on management principles and practical hospitality business applications.
-The school has a reputation for providing qualified and skilled managers in lodging, restaurants, clubs and noncommercial service settings.
+The school has a reputation for providing qualified and skilled managers in lodging, restaurants, meeting planning and other hospitality settings.
 The HRAD curriculum provides an academic and practical foundation.
 An educational facility of more than 22,500 square feet houses laboratories, classrooms, exhibit areas and faculty offices.
 Specific accommodations include: quantity food preparation areas with state-of-the-art commercial equipment and diverse methods of meal preparation; two dining room management and table service laboratories; quick service laboratory; basic food preparation laboratory; classroom and demonstration area; and project room.
 The School also operates The Atherton Hotel at OSU.
 The 80-room hotel and The Ranchers Club restaurant, located in the hotel, serve as excellent teaching laboratories for future hospitality professionals.